kreijack/bombrowser/tests/TESTS.md

 - insert date-from '>2003-06-04' and press "Search"

 Expected result:
-- in the rusults table, appears the codes which have as date from greather than 2003-06-04 (prototype too)
+- in the results table, appears the codes which have as date from greather than 2003-06-04 (prototype too)

 Passed: [X]